openframeworks/ofSite/_documentation/3d/of3dGraphics_functions.markdown

 Draws a cube with the specified size, starting from the specified position.

 A cube is drawn starting from a 3D reference position, with the specified size.
-The cube is drawn with the current color, e.g. set with
+The box is drawn with the current color, e.g. set with ofSetColor().
+The box is drawn filled by default; change this with ofFill();